elwint/endurance-records-cup-tm2/README.md

 <plugin>plugin.records_eyepiece_enduro.php</plugin>
 ```

-A working example of `plugins.xml` can be found in the repository
+A working example of `plugins.xml` can be found in the repository.

 ## Configuration